Some links in this post may be affiliate links

 Million Hearts Plant (Dischidia ruscifolia) can be propagated at the beginning of the growing season from stem cuttings.

-Take 3-5 in. stem cuttings from a healthy Dischidia ruscifolia.
-Ensure each cutting has 2-3 leaf nodes.
+Take 3-5 inches stem cuttings from a healthy Dischidia ruscifolia.
+Ensure each cutting has 2-3 leaf nodes as this is where new growth will emerge from.

 Allow the cuttings to dry (callus) for about 7 days to avoid rotting.